 - Mix together salt, garam masala, cumin, coriander, turmeric, and cayenne in a small bowl and set aside.

 - Place peeled, diced potatoes in a pot of generously salted cold water.
 The potatoes should be completely submerged with at least 1" of water above them.
 Bring the pot to a boil, then reduce to a simmer and cook for 12-15 minutes until the potatoes are fork-tender.
 When the potatoes are done, drain them and set them aside in a large mixing bowl.

-- Heat a large, high-sided skillet over medium heat.
-Let the skillet heat up for a couple minutes, then add olive oil and butter.
-Once the butter is nearly melted, add the diced onion and cook for about 8-10 minutes.
+- Heat a large, high-sided skillet over medium-low heat.
+Let the skillet heat up for a couple minutes, then melt the butter.
+Add the diced onion and cook, stirring occasionally, for about 8-10 minutes.
 Turn the heat down if the onions start to take on darker color.
 A little color is fine, but the darker they get the sweeter they become.

 - When the onions are translucent, stir in the spice mixture and add the minced garlic, ginger, and Serrano pepper to the pan.
 Cook, stirring frequently for 3-5 minutes until very aromatic.

 - Add the onion mixture to the bowl with the potatoes.
 Add the cilantro, peas, and lemon juice and stir until the mixture is evenly combined.
 Some of the potatoes will break apart, but that's a good thing.
 Taste the mixture and add more salt or pepper if needed.